documentationfor yFiles for HTML 3.0.0.1

 Enums

-When enum values can be combined bit-wise, you can either use the |, +, and , characters to combine the string representations of several enum values in a single string or specify them in an array of strings, like in the following example:
+When enum values can be combined bit-wise, you can use the |, +, and , characters to combine the string representations of several enum values in a single string, or you can specify them in an array of strings, as in the following example:

 const labelStyle = new DefaultLabelStyle({